The Business of Medicine

 ceremonies with special recognition of the dual degree.

 The MBA curriculum is designed to provide a solid background in a broad range of business

-skills useful to the physician as business manager.
-The program requires completion
+skills to augment medical competencies.
+The program requires completion of 15 MBA

-All MBA courses are evening classes held at the main campus of St. Joseph's University.
+All MBA courses are held either at the main campus or online.